I still remember this funny commercial by Axe:

 – and the cherry at the top is just plain money laundering, when one person is on the title, but another person is paying the mortgage.

-Why fraud in RE didn’t cause any big troubles so far (except for HCG)?
+Why fraud in Real Estate didn’t cause any big troubles so far (except for HCG)?

 I think the main reason is because house prices “always go up” while interest rates keep being low.